Samsung/tizen-docs/docs/application/dotnet/guides/nui/relative-layout.md

 ## Layout space of child view

 The `Target` and the `RelativeOffset` properties determine the size of the layout space.
-The `Target` Property indicates the target view in which each edge of the layout space is aligned.
+The `Target` property indicates the target view in which each edge of the layout space is aligned.
 The default value is `null`, which refers to the parent's relative layout.

 The `RelativeOffset` moves each edge of layout space in proportion to the target view size:
 - If the value is `0.0f`, the edge of the layout space is aligned with the left or top edge of the target view.